sabiwara/aja/README.md

 maps in terms of creation and update time (write operations), as well as memory usage, since some extra work is needed to keep track of the order.
-It has however very good read performance, with a very minimal overhead in terms of key access, and can be enumerated much faster than maps using `A.Enum`.
+It has however very good read performance, with a very minimal overhead in terms of key access, and can be enumerated much faster than maps using `Aja.Enum`.

 #### Aja 💖️ JIT